Prague Entry Requirements

 Return/Onward Ticket

 Mandatory for visa applicants.
-Highly recommended for all travelers, covering medical expenses up to €30,000 in the Schengen Area.
+Strongly recommended for all visitors covering medical expenses up to €30,000.

 Tips for Smooth Entry